Apply NRI Account

 |NRE Savings*||3.00%||Apply Now|

 Know more about interest rates

-NRI Mutual Funds
+Mutual Funds for NRI

 - Access to a well-diversified portfolio of equities, bonds and other securities.

 - Open-ended funds can be redeemed on demand.

 - Dividends from MFs are tax free in the hands of the investor.

 A Mutual Fund is an investment option that allows investors access to a well diversified–portfolio of equities, bonds and other securities.
 Through Mutual Funds one can indirectly participate in stock market.